 It is so easy to let these trivial annoyances infect your relationship.
 Throughout this transition, step back and recognize no one has the same routine, habits, or pet peeves as you (and how boring would it be if they did?)
 If you fall into the pattern of allowing anger to fester beneath the surface, the damage to your relationship will be irreversible.

 When you choose to share your day-to-day with someone, you need to establish, protect and nurture a level of respect.

 The more you chip away at that respect with tiny insults and passive-aggressive comments, the more your relationship will suffer.
 Forget picking your battles, and pick happiness and harmony instead.

-When you’re in the midst of a major life occurrence, it’s easy to get caught up and carried away in all the excitement.
-Sometimes you can become so incessantly consumed by what’s to come, that you neglect to focus on the beauty that’s right in front of you.
-Between online shopping, decorating, cleaning, meal prepping, Pinterest boards, housewarming parties and laundry, your relationship can take a back seat sometimes.
+When you are in the midst of a major life occurrence, it is easy to get caught up and carried away in all the excitement.
+Sometimes you can become so incessantly consumed by what is to come, that you neglect to focus on the beauty that is right in front of you.
+Between online shopping, decorating, cleaning, meal prepping, Pinterest boards, housewarming parties, and laundry, your relationship can take a back seat sometimes.

 Instead of deciding and perfecting your future, decide on a cheap bottle of wine and dinner plans.
-Don’t let your connection become severed by everyday stressors, or weakened by the weight of “life moves.”
-Don’t let your spark become diminished or dulled by the everyday grind, or a lack of communication.
+Do not let your connection become severed by everyday stressors, or weakened by the weight of life moves.
+Do not let your spark become diminished or dulled by the everyday grind, or a lack of communication.

-When you see someone every single day, it’s so much easier to take them for granted.
+When you see someone every single day, it is so much easier to take them for granted.

-Recognise the power of riveting conversation, a long embrace, or a shared laugh.
-They might seem like minute details now, but you’ll come to find that these moments are what truly fill the pages of this formative chapter of your life.
+Recognize the power of riveting conversation, a long embrace, or a shared laugh.
+They might seem like minute details now, but you will come to find that these moments are what truly fill the pages of this formative chapter of your life.